RocketChat/docs-old/guides/administrator-guides/message-auditing/README.md

 To access the message auditing panel:

-1. Click your user icon
+1. Click your user icon.
-2. Click **Message Auditing**
+2. Click **Message Auditing**.

-as shown below:
+As shown below:

 ![](../../../.gitbook/assets/image%20%28290%29.png)